MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/windows-app-certification-kit.md

 author: PatrickFarley
 ms.assetid: 78D833B9-E528-4BCA-9C48-A757F17E6C22
 title: Windows App Certification Kit
-description: To give your app the best chance of being published on the Windows Store, or becoming Windows Certified, validate and test it locally before you submit it for certification.
+description: To give your app the best chance of being published on the Microsoft Store, or becoming Windows Certified, validate and test it locally before you submit it for certification.
 This topic shows you how to install and run the Windows App Certification Kit. ms.author: pafarley ms.date: 02/08/2017 ms.topic: article